 The LLC members are responsible for electing the members who will serve on the LLC’s board of directors (if the LLC has a board of directors) and appointing the LLC’s manager if the LLC does not have a board of directors.

-Who Can and Cannot Be an LLC Member?
+Who Can and Can Not Be an LLC Member?

-Generally, anyone can be a member of an LLC.
-There are a few exceptions, however.
-For example, most banks will not allow businesses that are not organized as corporations to become LLC members.
+Furthermore, most banks will not allow businesses that are not organized as corporations to become LLC members.

 In addition, some states have laws that restrict who can be a member of an LLC.
-For example, in Alabama, only businesses that are organized as corporations or limited partnerships can be members of an LLC.
+For example, in Alabama, only businesses organized as corporations or limited partnerships can be members of an LLC.

 Single Member or Multiple Member LLCs